Position Size Calculator

 The Oxford Club (the publisher of Investment U) recommends putting no more than 4% of your equity portfolio in any single stock.
 And its policy is to never let a stock fall more than 25% below the purchase price without selling it.
 On top of that, we recommend a 25% trailing stop.
 That way if you take a maximum loss of 25% on your maximum position size of 4%, the value of your portfolio has fallen only 1%.

-Of course, there is more to risk management than just position sizing (this includes proper stock selection and asset allocation).
-Learn more about how you can maximize your returns and limit your risk here.
+Of course, there is more to risk management than just proper position sizing (including proper stock selection and asset allocation).
+Learn more about how you can maximize your returns and limit your risk with these investment tools.

 When investing, you have a couple of choices when position sizing: Equal dollar weighting, versus equal risk.

-To compare the two, let’s look at how each is done.
+To compare the two risk management strategies, let’s look at how each is done.
 For simplicity, I’ll talk about stocks, but the same concepts can be applied to futures, options and currencies.

 - Equal Dollar Weighting: Splitting your money into equal parts has always been an easy way to allocate money across trades.
-For example, if you have $100,000 to invest, and want to distribute it in five equal parts, you’d simply buy $20,000 worth of each stock.
+For example, let’s say you have $100,000 to invest.
+If you want to distribute it in five equal parts, you’d simply buy $20,000 worth of each stock.
 So if you’re taking a position in a $100 stock, you’d buy 200 shares; for a $50 stock, you’d buy 400 shares, etc.

-- Equalizing Risk Across All Your Trades: Instead of buying the same dollar amount in each stock, you use your stop-loss level for each position to determine the risk per share that you’re taking for a given trade (you are using stop losses, aren’t you?)
-Once you know your risk amount for each trade, you can calculate how many shares to buy, based on how much of your total portfolio you would be willing to risk for each trade.
+- Equalizing Risk Across All Your Trades: Instead of buying the same dollar amount in each stock, you use your stop-loss level for each position.
+That’s to determine the risk per share that you’re taking for a given trade (you are using stop losses, aren’t you?)
+Once you know your risk amount for each trade, you can use the position size calculator to find how many shares to buy.
+And that should be based on how much of your overall portfolio you would be willing to risk for each stock.

 Let’s say you’re willing to invest $100,000 and are okay with a 1% downside risk per trade.
 That’s $1,000.